mifist/react_swapi/README.md

-### Test project wich on https://swapi.co/
-### Test project wich on https://starwars-visualguide.com/
+### Test project wich on https://swapi.co/ and https://starwars-visualguide.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).